Does Kratom Interact With Lorazepam (Ativan)?

 Here are two ways kratom and Ativan may interact if used at the same time:

-Drugs that are used on a recurring basis (like Ativan) may eventually build up to toxic levels in the bloodstream if it isn’t metabolized efficiently.
-This means that taking kratom with Ativan becomes more dangerous the more often you do it.
+Drugs that are used regularly (like Ativan) may eventually build up to toxic levels in the bloodstream if it isn’t metabolized efficiently.
+This means that taking kratom with Ativan becomes more dangerous the more often you take them.

-Because kratom and Ativan have similar effects, this combination could cause some actions to become too strong.
+Because kratom and Ativan have similar effects, this combination could cause too strong effects for the user.

 When doctors prescribe Ativan, the goal is to give the patient just enough for the drug to offer benefits without going overboard.
 This means the dosage prescribed is specifically chosen for the individual.